-More brushstrokes when using a roller are needed, and brush to apply the paint.
+When using a roller, brushstrokes are needed, and a brush to apply the paint.
 A good quality paintbrush makes the process bearable.
 A gloss or semi-gloss does not require a topcoat, unlike a matte or satin finish.
 Latex paint is easy to clean with soap and water.

 Paint over polyurethane?

-You are allowed to paint over polyurethane as long as you follow the tips.
-If you do not prepare the wood properly, the paint you apply will pee off your project.
+You can paint over polyurethane as long as you follow the tips.
+The paint you apply will pee off your project if you do not prepare the wood properly.
 Gather your tools and get started—clean and sand the surface using mineral spirits and a clean cloth.
-Fine grade sandpaper is for sanding.
+Fine-grade sandpaper is for sanding.